RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On systems that experienced problems with an upgrade in the past, the migration process may stop due to MySQL errors
+in the tables *ticket* and *ticket_history*.
+Usually these errors are NULL values in the source table that are no longer
-in the tables *ticket* and *ticket_history* (NULL).
-These have to be manually resolved before you can resume the migration.
+allowed in the target table.
+These conflicts have to be manually resolved before you can resume the migration.

+As of OTOBO 10.0.12 there is a check in *migration.pl* that checks for NULL values before the data transfer is done.
+Note, that the resolution still needs to be performed manually.

-4. Errors in Step 4 when migrating to PostgreSQL
+4. Errors in Step 5 when migrating to PostgreSQL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In these cases the not so helpful message "System was unable to complete data transfer." is shown by *migration.pl*.
 The Apache logfile,